-On November 13, 2015, Christopher glass ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") decision to terminate him.
-On December 17, 2015, Agency filed its Motion to Dismiss and Answer to Employee's Petition for Appeal.
-This matter was assigned to the undersigned Administrative Judge ("AJ") on December 21, 2015.
+On December 8, 2015, Fred Morris Jr., ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Fire and Emergency Medical Services Department's ("Agency" or "DCFEMS") pay step decision.
+On January 8, 2016, Agency filed its Motion to Dismiss.
+This matter was assigned to the undersigned Administrative Judge ("AJ") on December 29, 2015.

-On December 23, 2015, I issued an Order directing Employee to address the jurisdiction issue raised by Agency in its Motion to Dismiss.
-Employee's brief was due on or before January 12, 2016.
+On January 12, 2016, I issued an Order directing Employee to address the jurisdiction issue raised by Agency in its Motion to Dismiss.
+Employee's brief was due on or before January 25, 2016.
 Additionally, Agency had the option to submit a response to Employee's brief.
 Employee did not submit his brief by the deadline.
-Consequently, I issued an Order for Statement of Good Cause to Employee on January 20, 2016.
-Employee was ordered to submit his brief and a statement of good cause based on his failure to provide a response to the December 23, 2015 Order.
-Employee had until February 1, 2016, to respond.
-As of the date of this decision, Employee has not responded to this Order.
-Agency submitted a renewal of its Motion to Dismiss on January 21, 2016.
+Consequently, I issued an Order for Statement of Good Cause to Employee on February 3, 2016.
+On February 16, 2016, I re-issued the Order for Statement of Good Cause due to an internal office error which caused Employee's Order to be returned.
+Employee was ordered to submit his brief and a statement of good cause based on his failure to provide a response to the January 12, 2016 Order.
+Employee had until March 1, 2016, to respond.
+As of the date of this decision, Employee has not responded to either Order.
 The record is now closed.